crayoncrayon2003/sample_FIWARE/sample4_OrionAndDraco/README.md

 ```
 docker compose up -d
 ```
-wait for 3 minutes.
+wait for 5 minutes.

-# control by GUI
+# control using GUI
 Access the following URL using the Web browser.
 ```
 http://localhost:8080/nifi/
 ```

-# control by python
+# control using python
 ```
 pip install nipyapi
 ```